MISP/misp-website/content/blog/MISP-airgap.md

 # **Bridging the Gap: Introducing MISP Airgap for Secure Environments**

 In an era where cybersecurity threats are ever-evolving, the need for robust and secure information sharing platforms is paramount.
-Enter [MISP (Malware Information Sharing Platform & Threat Sharing)](https://github.com/MISP/MISP), a renowned tool in the cybersecurity arsenal.
+Enter [MISP (Threat Intelligence Sharing Platform)](https://github.com/MISP/MISP), a renowned tool in the cybersecurity arsenal.
 But how do you deploy such a critical tool in the most secure environments, those that are air-gapped from the outside world?
 This is where the MISP airgap project comes into play.

 ### **Understanding Air-Gapped Environments**